bryceandy/PHPUnit-code-katas/README.md

 Performance is not a requirement for this problem, focus on the code correctness.

-## 13. Consecutive Product In Range
+## 13. Consecutive Integers Product In Range

 Write a function solution that given two integers A and B, returns the number of integers from the range [A..B] (ends are included) which can be expressed as the product of two consecutive integers, that is X*(X+1), for some integer